tyin363/quick-draw/README.md

 There are 2 ways to inject dependencies into a class:
 1. Through the constructor.
 This can be done by annotating a constructor with `@Inject`.
-When an instance of the class is created all the parameters in the constructor will be passed in.
+When an instance of the class is created all the parameters in the constructor will automatically be passed in.
 2. Through fields.
 This can be done by annotating a field with `@Inject`.
 When an instance of the class is created all the fields annotated with `@Inject` will be set.
 As the fields can't be modified until after an instance of the class is created, the fields will not be injected